Cosmo-Tech/azure-sample-webapp/.github/PULL_REQUEST_TEMPLATE.md

-Dev Review rules:
-- 3 PR max
-- at the second feedback, prefer meet instead of github conversation

-Definition of Done:
+Before creating a PR, please check that:
+- [ ] Code is clean
-- [ ] Testing
+- [ ] Tests are still working (cypress tests and `yarn test`)
-- [ ] No error logs in web console (except iFrame errors)
+- [ ] Changes don't cause new errors or warnings in browser console
-- [ ] Create or Update documentation (README file for users/integrators)
+- [ ] Documentation is up-to-date
-- [ ] Identify breaking changes with [conventional commits](https://kapeli.com/cheat_sheets/Conventional_Commits.docset/Contents/Resources/Documents/index)
+- [ ] Breaking changes are clearly identified with [conventional commits](https://kapeli.com/cheat_sheets/Conventional_Commits.docset/Contents/Resources/Documents/index)
-- [ ] Check the [test page](https://spaceport.cosmotech.com/confluence/pages/viewpage.action?spaceKey=QA&title=Azure+Sample+Webapp) in order to manually validate the feature
-- [ ] Clean code (regroup configuration variable, typos, no console.log...)